The Resistance in South Vietnam following the “Geneva Convention”

 Vo Van Kiet further advanced the preparation of this documentation and elevated its political significance.
 He was also instrumental to initiate this colloquium, to open it up to foreign historians and academicians, which privileged us non-Vietnamese to attend this colloquium.

-Again we had to accept another tragic loss: the passing away of Vo Van Kiet, in June 2008.
-He and Tran Bach Dang will be missed, though we should be grateful to Nguyen Trong Xuat, the Secretary General of the documentation, to step in preparing this colloquium in time, i.e. in terms of its substance and logistics.
+Again another tragic loss occurred: the passing away of Vo Van Kiet, in July 2008.
+He and Tran Bach Dang will be missed at this colloquium.
+At the same time we should be grateful to Nguyen Trong Xuat, the Secretary General of the documentation, who took up the responsibility in finalizing the preparation of this colloquium in time, i.e. in terms of its substance and logistics.

 In the light of the losses of these three extra-ordinary leaders of the resistance in South Vietnam, it is indicated to pay a special tribute to these three outstanding personalities and leaders of the resistance in South Vietnam, for whom the legitimate cause of the resistance was never put into question.
-Which motivated their own commitment to the resistance and their personal involvement in it.
-Their names should also stand for the enormous sacrifices of the Vietnamese people in South and North Vietnam during the period of resistance over a period of three decades.
+Their names should also stand for the enormous sacrifices of the Vietnamese people in South- and North Vietnam during the period of resistance over a period of three decades.

 In fact their leadership of the resistance in South Vietnam contributed enormously to the outcome of the Vietnam War, which ultimately resulted in the unification of Vietnam, the preservation of peace and almost for two decades a steady economic growth, a transformation of Vietnam in terms of socio-economic development, as we experience Vietnam today, more than 33 years after the ending of the Vietnam War.
 A development under its various aspects, from which the Vietnamese people benefit today, hopefully also future generations.